 8462 8.
-That this act shall not be construed to affect existing appointments to the Charitable Gaming Board for the terms that have not expired.
-However, all new appointments to the Charitable Gaming 8463 Advisory Board, established pursuant to § 29.5-201 of the Code of Virginia, as created by this act, 8464 8465 made on or after July 1, 2025, shall be made in accordance with the provisions of this act.
+That this act shall not be construed to affect existing appointments to the Charitable Gaming Board 8463 for the terms that have not expired.
+However, all new appointments to the Charitable Gaming 8464 Advisory Board, established pursuant to § 29.5-201 of the Code of Virginia, as created by this act, 8465 made on or after July 1, 2025, shall be made in accordance with the provisions of this act.

-8466 9.
-That this act shall not be construed to affect existing appointments to the Virginia Lottery Board for 8467 the terms that have not expired, with the exception of the member who is a law-enforcement officer and the member who is a certified public accountant authorized to practice in the Commonwealth, 8468 both appointed pursuant to Chapters 1197 and 1248 of the Acts of Assembly of 2020.
-However, all new 8469 appointments to the Virginia Lottery Board pursuant to § 29.5-704 of the Code of Virginia, as created 8470 8471 by this act, made on or after the appointment of the nonlegislative citizen members of the Virginia Gaming Commission Board established pursuant to § 29.5-103 of the Code of Virginia, as created by 8472 8473 this act, shall be made in accordance with the provisions of this act.

-8474 10.
-That the Chief Operating Officer of the Virginia Gaming Commission (the Commission) shall also 8475 serve as the Chief Transition Officer of the Commission to lead and coordinate the efforts between 8476 relevant state agencies and the Commission with respect to transitioning the oversight and regulation 8477 of charitable gaming, casino gaming, sports betting, fantasy sports, and horse racing from such 8478 relevant agencies to the Commission.
-The duties of the Chief Operations Officer that are related to 8479 such transition shall expire upon the successful completion of the transition process.
+9. That this act shall not be construed to affect existing appointments to the Virginia Lottery Board for the terms that have not expired, with the exception of the member who is a law-enforcement officer and the member who is a certified public accountant authorized to practice in the Commonwealth, both appointed pursuant to Chapters 1197 and 1248 of the Acts of Assembly of 2020.
+However, all new appointments to the Virginia Lottery Board pursuant to § 29.5-704 of the Code of Virginia, as created by this act, made on or after the appointment of the nonlegislative citizen members of the Virginia serve as the Chief Transition Officer of the Commission to lead and coordinate the efforts between relevant state agencies and the Commission with respect to transitioning the oversight and regulation of charitable gaming, casino gaming, sports betting, fantasy sports, and horse racing from such relevant agencies to the Commission.
+The duties of the Chief Operations Officer that are related to such transition shall expire upon the successful completion of the transition process.